 How to Make Cabbage Soup – Step by Step Photos

-And consider serving it with some crusty bread (garlic or not) to soak up that delicious broth.
+This soup goes great with some crusty bread (garlic or not) to soak up that delicious broth!